khaledh75/Privacy-Policy/README.md

 2. Information We Collect
 We may collect the following types of information:
 - Personal Information: When you create an account, we may collect personal information such as your name, email address, and phone number.
 - Phone Number Verification: For safety and accountability, certain actions in the App (such as sending private messages, replying to messages or voice notes, or posting new voice/text notes) require you to provide and verify your phone number.
 - Voice Notes: When you record and post voice notes, we collect and store these recordings.
 - Location Data: We collect your location data to allow you to pin voice notes to specific locations on the map.
+Location data may also be used for optional in-app surveys or features (such as visualizing aggregated preferences on a map).
+Participation in such surveys (e.g., football team choice) is completely optional, and you may choose not to provide a response.
+Individual responses are never displayed publicly, only aggregated results (e.g., map colors).
 - Chat Data: When using the chat feature, we collect and store the message content, sender ID, timestamps, and full name associated with each message.
 - Usage Data: We collect information about how you interact with the App, such as the features you use and the frequency of your usage.

 3. How We Use Your Information
 We use your information to: